 The Space Center at Houston also offers an awesome app that provides virtual tours, augmented reality experiences, and videos and audio stories about space exploration.

 3. The National Museum of the United States Air Force's virtual tour is cool

 Another great science and tech museum that offers virtual tours is the National Museum of the United States Air Force.
 Being the official museum of the USAF, this museum is the place to go if you live and breathe aircraft.

-The tour centers around the Wright-Patterson Air Force Base, Dayton, Ohio, which houses a wide array of military planes and weapons.
+The tour centers around the Wright-Patterson Air Force Base in Dayton, Ohio, which houses many military planes and weapons.
 It also includes the presidential airplanes of Franklin D. Roosevelt, Harry Truman, Dwight D. Eisenhower, John F. Kennedy, and Richard Nixon.